-Use of the name "West Carson" to identify the unincorporated area covered by this TOD Specific Plan is not intended to establish a Should the precedent. name of this unincorporated area be changed in the future, this TOD Specific Plan would be updated to reflect any modifications accordingly.
+Use of the name "West Carson" to identify the unincorporated area covered by this TOD Specific Plan is not intended to establish a precedent.
+Should the name of this unincorporated area be changed in the future, this TOD Specific Plan would be updated to reflect any modifications accordingly.